 If you’re enrolled in the California Alternative Rates for Energy (CARE) program your rate increases are $9.50 in 2021 and going up by $3 in 2022 and $4 in 2023.

 In other words, they will continue to rise.

 Why Do Rates Keep Going Up?

 Amid the COVID-19 pandemic, are these increased rates justifiable?
-Looking through the public comments at CPUC, you will find thousands of comments from people like you that oppose the rate increase.
-Still, the rate increases are approved and we have to pay them.
+Looking through the public comments at CPUC, you will find thousands of comments from people like you who oppose the rate increase.
+Still, the rate increases are approved, and we must pay them.

 According to SCE, these rate increases exist to help pay for anticipated costs to inspect, repair, and upgrade equipment.
 While electrical grid maintenance is important, there is little oversight from the state government for these investor-owned utilities.

 So what can YOU do to stop these rate increases?
 The easiest way is by going solar!
 Solar can be up to 10x cheaper than paying electric bills, and you can cut electric bills by 75 percent by going solar.

 You’re able to drastically reduce or even eliminate your electric bills by investing in a well-designed solar PV system for your home in California.